SiliconLabsSoftware/third_party_hw_drivers_extension/app/documentation/example/mikroe_microsd/README.md

   ![board](image/board.png)

 - If the Wi-Fi Development Kit is used:

+> [!IMPORTANT]
+> The MISO pin is driven by a tri-stated output from the SDcard.
+Therefore, a pull-up resistor (e.g., 100k) should be placed on the MISO pin to hold that input into a known state when the SDcard is not selected.

   | Description  | BRD4338A + BRD4002A | BRD2605A     | microSD Click Board |
   | -------------| ------------- | ------------------ | ------------------- |